SuadeLabs/fire/examples/README.md

 {{#include fx_spot.json:5:}}
 ```
 #### FX swap
 Short 1-year AUDUSD fx swap.
-The notional amounts are used to calculate the spot rate (occuring on the start date).
+The notional amounts are used to calculate the spot rate (occurring on the start date).
 ```json
 {{#include fx_swap.json:5:}}
 ```